seantoconnor/seantoconnor.github.io/_pages/jmp.md

 ## The Climate Effect

-Even though we might not expect to spend much time outside during a Chicago winter, the average Austin winter might be more amenable to outdoor activities.
+Even though we might not expect to spend much time outside during a Chicago winter, the average Austin winter is more amenable to outdoor activities.
 By the same logic, Chicagoans are likely more prepared for cold weather days regardless of the time of year.
-That is, Chicagoans have adapted to their local climate through investments in cold-climate infrastructure which make those extreme cold days more pleasant.
+That is, Chicagoans have adapted to their local climate through investments in cold-climate infrastructure which make those extreme cold days more bearable.
 Restaurants in Chicago, for example, are largely well insulated.
 The same cannot be said of Austin's food trucks.

 So how much do these sorts of long-run climate investments affect the amount of time people spend outdoors?
 In order to estimate the climate effect on outdoor time, I regress the coefficients from the previous graph on the share of days a city experiences in all the temperature bins from 1979-2004.
 Plainly, I calculate how much the slope of the previous graph is affected by the local long-run climate.